top of page

 Creative Director & Producer

-Kay Stonham is a comedy writer-performer.
+Dr. Kay Stonham, PhD is a comedy writer-performer.
 On TV she's written for comedies including Harry Enfield and Chums (BBC1) My Family (BBC 1)and Comedy Award-winning Alistair McGowan’s Big Impression (BBC 1)

 Kids shows include the multi award-winning Shaun the Sheep and Millie In-between (CBBC).
 She’s appeared in TV shows like The Young Ones (BBC2) Dead Ringers (BBC 1) and People Like Us (BBC2).